kubernetes/sig-release/ephemera/patch-release-manager.md

 As a patch release manager, you are responsible for reviewing [cherrypicks](../cherry-picks.md) on your release branch.

+**Finding candidate cherry picks**

+Use a GitHub search such as [`is:pr is:open base:release-1.6`](https://github.com/kubernetes/kubernetes/pulls?q=is%3Apr%20is%3Aopen%20base%3Arelease-1.6) to find all cherrypick PRs for a branch.

-You can find candidate PRs in the [cherrypick queue dashboard](http://cherrypick.k8s.io/#/queue).
+You can also find candidate PRs in the [cherrypick queue dashboard](http://cherrypick.k8s.io/#/queue).
-Once a cherrypick PR is created and ready for your review, it should show up in a GitHub search such as [`is:pr is:open base:release-1.6`](https://github.com/kubernetes/kubernetes/pulls?q=is%3Apr%20is%3Aopen%20base%3Arelease-1.6).

 As an example of the kind of load to expect, there were about 150 cherrypick PRs against the `release-1.6` branch in the 3 months between v1.6.0 and v1.7.0.